mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-x-vnc.md

    method mentioned above**.
 2. Running x11vnc in the background is nice, but I would not advise leaving it running 24 hours, 7 days a week.
-A better solution is to start the VNC server on demand (dropping the `--loop` flag).
-For this, I like to create command alias:
+A better solution is to start the VNC server on demand and drop the `--loop` flag.
+For this, I like to create an alias:

    ```shell
    echo 'alias svnc="x11vnc -usepw --bg"' > ~/.bashrc